-The Seaplane Foundation maintains a strong commitment to ensuring a healthy future for the seaplane community by providing young, aspiring aviation professionals with financial assistance and scholarship programs that enable them to become seaplane pilots.
+The Seaplane Foundation maintains a strong commitment to ensuring a healthy future for the seaplane community by providing aspiring aviation professionals and those looking to grow the seaplane population with financial assistance and scholarship programs that enable them to become seaplane pilots.

 Through financial contributions and donations of seaplane ratings by our partner schools, the foundation is able to award approximately a dozen seaplane ratings per year at major aviation events from Alaska to Florida.

-Our primary focus is on providing assistance in earning a seaplane rating to pilots age 25 and younger who have demonstrated a strong commitment to aviation and outstanding achievement in their lives.
+Our primary focus is on providing assistance in earning a seaplane rating to pilots who have demonstrated a strong commitment to aviation or growing the seaplane pilot population, along with and achieving outstanding accomplishments in their lives.

-Recipients of our scholarships have gone on to become certified instructors who are training hundreds of new seaplane pilots, and even chief pilots of commercial seaplane services.
-They are quick to acknowledge the role the foundation scholarship played in changing their career paths and lives.
+Recipients of our scholarships have gone on to become certified instructors who are training hundreds of new seaplane pilots, chief pilots of commercial seaplane services, or have single handedly increased the number of seaplane pilots through activities they’ve initiated.
+They are all quick to acknowledge the role the foundation scholarship played in changing their career paths and lives.

 This scholarship was established to honor the memory of Tyler Orsow and Chuck Kimes, two truly outstanding seaplane pilots that passed in 2011.
 The scholarship is intended to introduce aspiring professional pilots to the world of seaplane flying.
 It is maintained by the Seaplane Foundation (a 501-C3 non-profit organization), and donations to the fund are fully tax deductible.
 Each scholarship will fund a complete seaplane training program for a single-engine sea rating.